n8willis/opentype-shaping-documents/opentype-shaping-khmer.md

 consonant.

 > Note: A consonant that is not accompanied by a dependent vowel (matra) sign
-> carries the script's inherent vowel sound.
-This vowel sound is changed
+> carries the consonant's inherent vowel sound.
+This vowel sound can be changed
-> by a dependent vowel (matra) sign following the consonant.
+> by a dependent vowel (matra) sign or by a register shifter following the consonant.

 Generally speaking, the base consonant is the first consonant of the syllable and its vowel sound designates the end of the syllable.